CALUMET AREA COMMUNITY HEALTH FOUNDATION, INC. (CACHF)

 HEALTH GRANT APPLICANT GUIDELINES

-CACHF – A not for profit charity supporting Calumet Medical Center and serving citizens residing within the Chilton, New Holstein, Kiel, Hilbert, Potter, Stockbridge and Brillion zip codes since 1998.
+CACHF – A not for profit charity supporting Ascension Calumet Hospital and serving citizens residing within the Chilton, New Holstein, Kiel, Hilbert, Potter, Stockbridge and Brillion zip codes since 1998.

 CACHF encourages health grant applications which provide significant benefit to the community in the areas of health and health education.
 Health grant applications are reviewed by CACHF’s Health Services and Planning Advisory Committee, a panel of volunteers broadly representative of the community, who use their expertise to contribute to the overall assessment of each application based upon the degree it fits CACHF’s guidelines and priorities.
 This committee’s recommendations are forwarded to CACHF’s Board of Directors, which has responsibility for final health grant decisions.